BryanGon13/Aviation-Monopoly/README.md

     - The footer section includes links to our Facebook, Instagram, Twitter and Youtube pages.
     - The links will open to a new tab to allow easy navigation for the user.
-    - The footer is valuable to the user as it allows them to find and follow us on social media
+    - The footer is valuable to the user as it allows them to find and follow us on social media.

 ![Footer image](./Documents/ReadMe_Images/Footer.png)